 “Any person who bets or wagers in a common betting house, or with a bookmaker on any premises or by any means, shall be guilty of an offence and shall, on conviction, be liable to a fine not exceeding five thousand ringgit or to imprisonment for a term not exceeding six months or to both.

 A person found in a common betting house, or found escaping therefrom on the occasion of its being entered under this Act, shall be presumed, until the contrary is proved, to be or to have been betting or wagering therein.”

 This law was last updated in 2006 but it still makes no specific mention of the internet.
 To this day, it is interpreted as applying only to betting in the real world.
-I urge caution anyways because it’s always possible that some official at some point will interpret the laws differently and decide they apply to online gambling.
+I urge caution because it’s always possible that some official at some point will interpret the laws differently and decide they apply to Maylasia online betting.

-The government has issued a few edicts to combat online gambling though.
+The government has issued a few edicts to combat online gambling in Malaysia.
 One of these is a strict prohibition of internet café owners from allowing their customers to access internet gaming sites.
+In 2014 the police force of Sarawak attempted to eradicate online gambling businesses.
 Another is an order to banks to identify and block financial transactions to and from known gambling websites.

 The 5D and 6D lotteries consist of five and six-digit draws respectively.
 These are more difficult to win but come with significantly larger prizes.
 The Mega 6/52, for example, guarantees at least RM2,000,000 plus a rolling jackpot that can reach as high as RM20,000,000.